wlonk/arcadia/arcadia.md

 drive the action from the NPCs' point of view.
 Remember to think about and communicate what will happen if the PCs don't act.

+In a conflict, the PCs' reputations and self-images are at risk.
+An emotional outburst can damage either.
+If they never make an outburst, they stand a real chance of not getting what they want.
+So, outbursts are saying "this is worth the risk".
+And if it never is worth the risk for someone, _push harder_.
+Loveless marriages, disownment and penury, abusive masters, all this and more are real risks.
+Think about what will happen if the PCs don't intervene for their own interests, and push for that.

+> #### TODO
+>
+> Need to put my designer-thumb more on the Devil's side of the scales in
+> conflicts, to make it more true that you need to outburst.
+Also, perhaps,
+> mechanize risks to self-conception?

+Now, the fairy offers absolution, victory, revenge, power.
+But it is a cat playing with mice, a child playing with dolls.
+It has no real conception of your wants, only how you can amuse it.
+It half-listens, then give you the rope to hang yourself.

+The fairy should show up soon, but not immediately; basically as soon as someone's been pushed into a spot where they might need a spell to get what they want.
+Basically, arc of an _Arcadia_ story should dip low quickly, then up-tick with the fairy's intervention, then wobble.

 ### The Dance

 Have you ever danced an English country dance?
 There are two rows of people,